MultiQC/MultiQC/docs/modules/bracken.md

   in DNA sequences from a metagenomics sample
 ---

-This module works with bracken output files that resemble kraken reports.
+This module works with Bracken output files that resemble Kraken reports.
 They look like the following:

 ```ts
 100.00	1188381	0	R	1	root